This post contains affiliate links for your convenience. View our full disclosure policy here.

 The game is over when one of the back to school pictures reaches the top of the graph first!

 Turn this graphing activity into a race!
 In pairs, each child has his/her own Back to School Roll and Graph recording sheet and they share a die.

 Player #1 rolls the die and colors in the square on their own graph recording sheet.
 Player #2 does the same.

 The game continues until one of the player’s back to school themed picture has reached the top of their own graph first!

 Early Learner Tip: Color in the boxes on the bottom with each box being a different color to help get early learners started.
 It’ll simplify the graphing process for little ones who are just learning how to graph.

 Ready for some graphing fun?
-Add this Back to School Roll and Graph Math Activity to your math centers by clicking the yellow button at the very bottom of this post.
+Add this Back to School Roll and Graph Math Activity to your math centers by clicking the large, yellow download button at the end of the post!

 Want unlimited access to even MORE of our activities and resources?
 Join us in the Print and Play Club!

 Your planning will be so much easier with instant access to: